-🎉 New owners: First month's management fee FREE — offer ends June 2, 2026
+New owners: skip your first management fee — offer ends September 14, 2026

 Damelecia, Inc.